-Deadlines for Filing a Mesothelioma Claim in Alabama
+Deadlines for Filing a Mesothelioma Lawsuit in Alabama

 Alabama Statutes of Limitations

-Asbestos victims may be able to recover compensation in other ways.
-For example, individuals may be eligible to file a claim with an asbestos trust fund.
-Bankrupt asbestos companies have established these funds to handle current and future asbestos claims.
+Asbestos victims may be able to recover compensation in additional ways.
+For example, an individual may be eligible to file a claim with an asbestos trust fund.
+Asbestos companies have established these funds during bankruptcy proceedings to handle current and future asbestos claims.

-Alabama patients should contact an attorney to determine which type of claim is right for their situation.
+Alabama patients should contact an attorney to determine which types of claims are right for their situation.

 Did You Know?

 Alabama is home to five active military bases, including three Army bases and one base each for the Air Force and Coast Guard.
 Asbestos exposure was a frequent occurrence on bases due to high levels of asbestos use in military buildings and equipment.

 Veterans may have been exposed to asbestos in buildings constructed before 1980, including barracks.
 Veterans and military workers who were often around heavy machinery, ships, airplanes or other vehicles may also have been exposed to the mineral.